Luffyyy/DieselBundleViewer/README.md

 * This version also moves to WPF / .NET Core; I've tried using a bunch of cross-platform .NET GUIs, but in the end I decided it's best to just go full WPF and so this means this program is only for Windows.

+## Installation
+Simply download from releases and unzip it somewhere.
+In case you don't have .NET Core 3.1, the program will prompt you to install it.
+However, you can install it easily from here: https://dotnet.microsoft.com/download/dotnet-core/current/runtime

+## Builiding
+The program is built using Visual Studio 2019 and .NET Core 3.1.
+Make sure you have both.

 Most icons are from https://icons8.com/